gottacatchenall/ms_sampling_effort/manuscript.md

 structure and subsequently the relations among species.
-There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, the amalgamation of data across study sites and across taxonomic scales [@Giacomuzzo2021FooWeb; @Paine1988RoaMap].
-As a result there have been movement toward explicitly accounting for false-negatives as a product of relative abundance [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre]. @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this system includes 62k observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct around 10,000 stem observations.
-However in some systems, e.g. megafauna food-webs, this number of interactions proves difficult to say the least, as a function of the absolute abundance of species.
+There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, the amalgamation of data across study sites and across taxonomic scales [@Giacomuzzo2021FooWeb; @Paine1988RoaMap].  @Martinez1999EffSam showed that some network properties, namely connectance, is robust to sampling effort in a plant-endophyte trophic network, but this system includes 62k observations of interactions, and 164k stems, and the connectance estimate becomes approximately correct around 10k stem observations.
+However in some systems, e.g. megafauna food-webs, collect this many observations proves difficult to say the least due to  the absolute abundance of species.
+As a result there have been movement toward explicitly accounting for false-negatives as a product of relative abundance [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach for imputing the true metaweb of interactions given a finite set of samples [@Strydom2021RoaPre].

 In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species seen) and